Create data controller in Azure Data Studio

 - You need access to a Kubernetes cluster and have your kubeconfig file configured to point to the Kubernetes cluster you want to deploy to.

-- You need to install the client tools including Azure Data Studio the Azure Data Studio extensions called Azure Arc and Azure Data CLI (
+- You need to install the client tools including Azure Data Studio the Azure Data Studio extensions called Azure Arc and Azure CLI with the

 - You need to log in to Azure in Azure Data Studio.
 To do this: type CTRL/Command + SHIFT + P to open the command text window and type Azure.
 Choose Azure: Sign in.
 In the panel, that comes up click the + icon in the top right to add an Azure account.